-Vice President, Legal Affairs, General Counsel, Central America Bottling Company
+Vice President, Legal Affairs, General Counsel, The Central America Bottling Corp.

 Oscar Arroyo Arzú has been General Counsel and Vice President Corporate & Legal Affairs of The Central America Bottling Corp. (cbc) since 1993.
 CABCORP is a privately held corporation named anchor bottler for PepsiCo in Central America operating in Guatemala, El Salvador, Honduras, Nicaragua, Jamaica, Puerto Rico, Barbados, Trinidad & Tobago, Ecuador, and Peru, with sales above US$1.8 billion.
 In this position, he supervises all legal matters and advises the company's board of directors, where he serves as the secretary to the board.

 Oscar began his career as an advisor for this group in Guatemala in 1988 and was involved in the initial structuring of cbc.
 As General Counsel to the company, he is in charge of negotiating the exclusive bottling appointments with PepsiCo and all joint ventures and strategic alliances throughout different countries in Central America and the Caribbean.

 He has been head of the legal team in charge of the acquisition of 12 different companies in the area, including one sugar mill in Guatemala and different bottling facilities as well as companies in Honduras, Belize, Nicaragua, Jamaica, Puerto Rico, Trinidad & Tobago, and Ecuador.

 In 2000 he led a complex debt restructuring of another Pepsi bottler involving a dozen banks that increased the Guatemalan company by 33%.
 He was also responsible for all the legal negotiations with AmBev that lead to the incorporation of AmBev Centroamérica in 2003 in Guatemala; a landmark event in the country that broke with the local beer monopoly.